abinit/abinit/doc/tutorial/eph_intro.md

 Note that it is sometimes difficult to get completely rid of spurious oscillations or artifacts in the SKW interpolation especially in the presence of **degeneracies or band crossing/anti-crossing**, Remember, however, that achieving perfect agreement between the SKW interpolation and the ab-initio results is not crucial since the SKW bands are only used to find the $\kk$-points that are sufficiently close to the band edges (Fermi level).
 All these wavevectors will be recomputed afterwards with KS-DFT and possible oscillations or artifacts will disappear in the ab-initio results.

-In a nutshell, you need to make sure that the SKW bands are **reasonably close** to the ab-initio ones especially in the region around the band edge for semiconductors or around the Fermi level for metals.
+In a nutshell, you need to **make sure that the SKW bands are reasonably close** to the ab-initio ones especially in the region around the band edge for semiconductors or around the Fermi level for metals.
-Small deviations between SKW and ab-initio bands can always be accounted for by increasing the value of [[sigma_erange]] used when generaring the KERANGE.nc file.
+Small deviations between SKW and ab-initio bands can always be accounted for by increasing the value of [[sigma_erange]] used for generaring the KERANGE.nc file.

 TODO: Recheck the code, perhaps I can use the ab-initio band edge if its greater/smaller than the SKW one.
 The most important thing is that SKW reproduces the position of the band edges as these values are then used that the position of the SKW band edge is consistent